 If you’re not familiar, IFTTT stands for “If This, Then That.”
 It’s a web-based platform that’s capable of connecting and triggering automations across all sorts of different apps and devices.
 In our research, we found that this lack of connectivity has been a sore spot for Frontpoint users since 2016 (what can we say, people want their IFTTT).

 We personally don’t think it’s a huge deal, especially since Frontpoint works with Z-Wave.
 But we suppose IFTTT would take Frontpoint to the next level.
 As it stands, Frontpoint doesn’t play well with either SmartThings or IFTTT.
-If you’re specifically looking for the IFTTT integration, we suggest checking out Abode, Ring Alarm, or even Nest Secure.
+If you’re specifically looking for the IFTTT integration, we suggest checking out Abode or Ring Alarm.

 FYI: We’ve heard of people attempting to override Frontpoint’s sensors and other devices so that they work with SmartThings.
 Not a good idea!
 Since Frontpoint uses a proprietary frequency in their devices, it’s no-can-do… it just won’t work.
 As far as we know, there’s no way to reprogram, override, bypass, or otherwise finagle Frontpoint to work with SmartThings or IFTTT.
 Instead, we recommend good old-fashioned patience, as Frontpoint is likely working on rolling out these features in the near future.